Revius Ortique Jr.

 Revius Oliver Ortique Jr. (June 14, 1924 – June 22, 2008) was an American jurist, the first African-American justice of the Louisiana Supreme Court, and civil rights activist.

-Born in New Orleans, Louisiana, he served as an officer in the United States Army during World War II, and later graduated from Dillard University.
+Born in New Orleans, Louisiana, he served as an officer in the United States Army during World War II, and later graduated from Dillard University, majoring in sociology.
+During the Civil Rights Era, he contributed to the McDonogh Day Boycott in New Orleans by publicizing the boycott of the segregated public ceremony on his radio show.
 He was a judge of the Orleans Parish Civil District Court from 1978 to 1992, serving as Chief Judge of that district from 1986 onward.
 In 1992, Revius Ortique was the first African-American elected to the Louisiana Supreme Court.
 He died in Baton Rouge, Louisiana.